 It’s the unspoken expectation that all women at some point will become mothers.
 It is drafted into our lives as an inevitability – one that gets heavier in the face of time and finds us through the same old questions.

 “How many children would you like?”
 What if I don’t?

 “So, when are you going to have kids then?”
 What if I can’t?

 After being diagnosed with MRKH syndrome – a disorder that affects the reproductive system, leaving both the vagina and uterus underdeveloped or absent – Natasha Bishop felt firsthand that society’s fascination with fertility prospects comes from a place of pure presumption not education.
 “We’ve been given this picture perfect, picket fence idea – that we will finish school and get a job, get married, have a baby… but the world just isn’t like that anymore.”

-In a bid to challenge the narrative, Bishop launched The Pants Project, a nonprofit organization that aims to raise funds and awareness for infertility.
-Through the initiative, the 20-year-old hopes men and women will begin to realize that a woman is worth more than the state of her uterus and reproductive plans.
+In a bid to challenge the narrative, Bishop launched The Pants Project, a nonprofit organisation that aims to raise funds and awareness for infertility.
+Through the initiative, the 20-year-old hopes men and women will begin to realise that a woman is worth more than the state of her uterus and reproductive plans.
 “1 in 3 couples experience issues when conceiving.
-It’s time the world woke up and realized that women are not babymakers.
+It’s time the world woke up and realised that women are not babymakers.
 Femininity is infinitely more capable and complex than that.”